knative/docs/docs/eventing/getting-started.md

 ### Creating event consumers

-Event consumers receive the events that are sent by event producers (you'll create those a little later).
-You'll create two event consumers, `hello-display` and `goodbye-display`, so that you can see how to selectively deliver events to different consumers later.
+Your event consumers receive the events that are sent by event producers.
+In this step, you will create two event consumers, `hello-display` and `goodbye-display`, to demonstrate how you can configure your event producers to selectively target a specific consumer.

 1. To deploy the `hello-display` consumer to your cluster, run the following command: